 When the process goes according to plan, a venture capital deal can work out well for both the VC firm and the company receiving the funding.
 Start-up businesses gain the benefit of cash and experience while the VC firm gets a crack at a major financial return on its investment.

 For individual investors, VC funds may be out of reach—but that doesn’t mean you can’t dive into the investing pool.
-With SoFi Invest®, members can trade stocks online, ETFs, crypto, and participate in upcoming IPOs at IPO prices.
+With SoFi Invest®, members can trade stocks online, ETFs, crypto, and Pre IPO investments.

 Photo credit: iStock/Pekic